zhangyang223/YangYangBot/README.md

 * add a web site, support server, fix up help
 * updated website for mobile support
 * added a mini game called bepp.
+* fixed when adding a playlist, sometimes still run into a problem that play list not added initially but added again later.

 ## Todo
 * investigate into adding a database support.